 In estimating the fair value of an asset, the Group uses market-observable data to the extent it is available.
-Whilst the Group considers these valuations are the best estimates, any market violation, policy, geopolitical and social changes or other unexpected incidents as a result of change in macroeconomic environment may cause further disruptions to the Group's business.
+Whilst the Group considers these valuations are the best estimates, the ongoing international conflicts and tensions and market violation, policy, geopolitical and social changes or other unexpected incidents as a result of change in macroeconomic environment may cause further disruptions to the Group's business.
 Where Level 1 inputs are not available, the Group engages third party qualified valuers to perform the valuation.
 The directors of the Company work closely with the qualified external valuers to establish the appropriate valuation techniques and inputs to the model.